SGX3CodeRunners/RealWorldBugs/README.md

 ## Findings

-*(This section is for you to fill in after you have performed the reproduction and analysis.
-Here are some prompts to guide your writing: )*

 *   **Summary of Reproduction Success:** Were you able to successfully run all the code and reproduce the figures/results presented in the paper?
 What challenges did you face, if any?
 *   **Key Observations:** What were the most interesting or surprising findings from your re-analysis of the data?
 *   **Insights Gained:** How did this reproduction effort deepen your understanding of real-world ML bugs or reproducible science in general?